+We consider the third case.
+It is immediate that $(M,g,F)$ is compact and rotationally symmetric. \end{proof}

-By Theorem $\ref{main}$, one can recover the classification of 3-dimensional complete gradient Yamabe solitons.
-In fact, by non-existence theorem of compact gradient Yamabe solitons (cf. \cite{Hsu12}), (1) of Theorem \ref{main} cannot happen.
-We will consider the case (3) of Theorem \ref{main}.
+By Lemma $\ref{main}$, we recover the classification of three-dimensional complete gradient Yamabe solitons obtained in \cite{CSZ12}.
+In fact, by the non-existence theorem for compact gradient Yamabe solitons (cf. \cite{Hsu12}), (1) of Lemma \ref{main} cannot happen.
+We will consider the case (3) of Lemma \ref{main}.
 By the soliton equation $R-\rho=\varphi=F''$ and

-one can get that the scaler curvature $\bar R$ is constant.
+it follows that the scalar curvature $\bar R$ is constant.
 Therefore, $N^2$ is a space form.

-\begin{corollary} A nontrivial three-dimensional complete gradient Yamabe soliton $(M^3,g,F)$ is either
+\begin{corollary} A nontrivial three-dimensional complete gradient Yamabe soliton $(M^3,g,F,\rho)$ is either

 $(1)$ rotationally symmetric and equal to the warped product